nyinyimyozinhtet/greenfield-d-stroage/README.md

 ```

 #### Conclusion
 It should finally boot up frontend web that can upload file and wait for transaction that uploaded on bnb greenfield decentralize storage.
-Your frontend should look like this
+Your frontend should look like this.
+The transaction would take around 70 seconds.
 ![Alternative text for the image](./frontend/public/front-end-screenshot.png)